-For simplicity, I’ve broken this sourdough recipe into two parts.
+For simplicity, I’ve broken this no knead artisan-style sourdough bread recipe into two parts.
 The first part is the leaven, which you’ll prepare the night before you start baking.

 That’s it!
 Just flour, water, salt, and starter.
 No eggs, milk, or butter are needed.

-This is by the far the most complicated recipe I’ve tried so far, and it does require a few tools that you might not normally have in your kitchen.
-Here’s what you’ll need to make this no-knead artisan-style sourdough recipe:
+This no knead artisan-style sourdough bread is by the far the most complicated recipe I’ve tried so far, and it does require a few tools that you might not normally have in your kitchen.
+Here’s what you’ll need to make this loaf: